Sekirani

 Sekirani (Macedonian Cyrillic: Секирани) is a village 11.84 km away from Bitola, which is the second-largest city in North Macedonia.
 It used to be part of the former municipality of Kukurečani.

 Demographics

+Sekirani is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
+The names attested were almost entirely Slavic in character, while a small minority of inhabitants bore Albanian and mixed Slavic-Albanian anthroponyms.

 According to the 2002 census, the village had a total of 114 inhabitants.
 Ethnic groups in the village include: